 Mineral property acquisition costs, including indirectly related acquisition costs, are capitalized when incurred.
-Acquisition costs include cash consideration and the fair market value of the Company's common shares (the "Common Shares") issued as consideration.
+Acquisition costs include cash considerations, and the fair market value of the Company's common shares (the "Common Shares") issued as consideration.
 Properties acquired under option agreements, whereby payments are made at the sole discretion of the Company, are capitalized as mineral property acquisition costs at such time as the payments are made.
 Exploration costs are expensed as incurred.
-When it is determined that a mining deposit can be economically and legally extracted or produced based on established proven and probable mineral reserves under Item 1300 of Regulation S-K, development costs related to such reserves and incurred after such determination will be considered for capitalization.
+When it is determined that a mining deposit can be economically and legally extracted or produced based on established proven and probable mineral reserves, as defined by the Securities and Exchange Commission ("SEC") Item 1300 of Regulation S-K or National Instrument 43-101 - Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators ("NI 43-101"), development costs related to such reserves and incurred after such determination will be considered for capitalization.
 The establishment of proven and probable reserves is based on results of feasibility studies.
 Upon commencement of commercial production, capitalized costs will be amortized over their estimated useful lives or units of production, whichever is a more reliable measure.
-Capitalized amounts relating to a property that is abandoned or otherwise considered uneconomic for the foreseeable future will be written off.
+Capitalized amounts relating to a property that is abandoned or otherwise considered unconomic for the foreseeable future will be written off.